edge-cloud/www.edge-cloud.net/_posts/2013-05-31-rancidtrac-on-ubuntu-12-04-lts.md

 default_handler = BrowserModule
 </pre>

-Disable all modules that you don&#8217;t need.
-TRAC&#8217;s Wiki and Ticket module could very well be used for network documentation purposes as well as tracking configuration change requests.
+Disable all modules that you don't need.
+TRAC's Wiki and Ticket module could very well be used for network documentation purposes as well as tracking configuration change requests.
 In this documentation we will focus on solely using the SVN browser.

 Add the following block yo your TRAC configuration file: